-Replace the burned-out bulb with a 40-watt incandescent bulb (WB36X10003), available from your GE supplier.
+Replace the burned-out bulb with a 30-watt incandescent bulb (WB36X10198), available from your GE supplier.

-- 1 To replace the oven light, first disconnect the power at the main fuse or circuit breaker panel or pull the plug. - 2 Remove the grille by taking out the 2 screws at the front that hold it in place.
+- 1 To replace the oven light, first disconnect the power at the main fuse or circuit breaker panel or pull the plug. - 2 Remove the top grille by taking out the 2 screws that hold it in place.